 - Filing up all relevant details in the form with signature.

 - Submitted the documents at the correct place.
 If sending by courier, keep the receipt of the courier company very carefully till the insurer receives the documents.

 - Always remember to keep an entire set of the submitted documents with yourself as well, so that if there are any issues later on, it will become easier for you to follow up with the health insurance company or the TPA.

 - Second Claim (portion already paid by cashless from another insurer)

 - Documents - Certified True Copy of all relevant documents to be submitted along with claim form, insured and policyholder’s KYC, policyholder’s bank details and cancelled cheque, an excel of the calculation for which claim is being made along with a covering letter.

 - Reimbursement ONLY as only 1 claim can be cashless according to the IRDA.

 Keep the points mentioned above in mind and you will be able to get your medical bills reimbursed under your health insurance plan.
-The best health insurance companies in India work in ethical ways and do not hold back claims, if you have the correct documents and follow the correct protocol when making a claim.
+The best health insurance companies in India work in ethical ways and do not hold back claims, if you have the correct documents and follow the correct protocol when making a health insurance claim.
 So be methodical and your bill amount will be duly reimbursed.